paubcdev/100DaysOfRust/log.md

 * Day 6 (29/10/2022): decided to review the first week of concepts learnt by making a simple program to check if a given number is prime.
 * Day 7 (30/10/2022): started looking into the package manager (crates), that uses cargo, wrote a simple code to generate random numbers
 * Day 8 - 9 (31/10/2022 & 1/11/2022): heavy theory days, understanding the first steps in the concept of ownership in the language
+* Day 10 (2/11/2022): referencing variables and the borrowing concept